sourcefuse/terraform-aws-arc-sagemaker/docs/module-usage-guide/README.md

 ### Module Overview

- Terraform module for managing A comprehensive Terraform module for creating and managing AWS SageMaker Studio domains, user profiles, model, endpoint, endpoint configuration and ML pipelines with all advanced features and best practices..
+ Terraform module for managing A comprehensive Terraform module for creating and managing AWS SageMaker Studio domains, user profiles, model, endpoint, endpoint configuration and ML pipelines with all advanced features and best practices.

 ### Prerequisites